lidofinance/docs/docs/ipfs/about.md

 ### What is a CID
 A content identifier, or CID, is a label used to point to material in IPFS.
 CIDs are based on the content’s cryptographic hash.
 Any difference in the content will produce a different CID.
-But CIDs won't match file hashes (checksums), because CID contains additional information that the hash does not.
+Note that CIDs won't match file hashes (checksums), because CID contains additional information that the hash does not (i.e., the codec of the data).

 ### IPFS HTTP Gateways
 An IPFS gateway is a web-based service that gets content from an IPFS network, and makes it available via HTTP protocol